How Boris got pole-dancing former model into Prince Andrew's Buckingham Palace party

 Describing Arcuri as a "social climber", he added: "She liked to drop names to leverage people, to get into networks, hustle a bit for funding.
 I suppose it's what you do if you're an entrepreneur.
 If anyone has crossed lines, it wasn't Jen so much for trying to weave her way into these circles, it was Boris for blurring the lines a bit more."

 The source also said that Arcuri was driving an expensive BMW at the time, adding: "It was all for show – a very American model.
 If you come from Los Angeles, you have got to look successful to be successful.
-Fake it till you make it."
+Fake it 'til you make it."

-Ms Arcuri did not respond to requests to comment, but has previously said: "Any grants received by my companies and any trade mission I joined were purely in respect of my role as a legitimate businesswoman."
+Arcuri did not respond to requests to comment, but has previously said: "Any grants received by my companies and any trade mission I joined were purely in respect of my role as a legitimate businesswoman."

-A Downing Street spokesman said: "The Prime Minister, as Mayor of London, did a huge amount of work when selling our capital city around the world, beating the drum for London and the UK.
+A Downing St spokesman said: "The Prime Minister, as Mayor of London, did a huge amount of work when selling our capital city around the world, beating the drum for London and the UK.

 "Everything was done with propriety and in the normal way."